-- Miles O'Brien is a pilot, airplane owner and freelance journalist who lives in Manhattan. His blog is located here www.milesobrien.com --

 The crew had “Sully-esque” seasoning - The Captain had 11,000 hours total time (1700 in the Airbus A330/A340).
 One Copilot had 3,000 hours total time (800 in the Airbus A330/340) and the other Copilot had 6,600 hours total time (2,600 in the Airbus A330/340).

 The Airbus A330 has a good record - and this was the first crash of a twin-engine A330 in revenue service in its history.
 In 1994, seven employees of Airbus died when a 330 went down during a test flight.
 The accident report says it was a case of pilot error.
 The airplane that crashed last night - tail number F-GZCP - had no accidents or incidents in its history.
 It went into service on April 18, 2005 and had logged 18,870 hours.
-It was in the hangar in mid-April for routine maintenance.
+In 2006, its wing collided with the tail of an Airbus A321 on the ground at Charles de Gaulle Airport - the damage was classified as “minor”.
+It was last in the hangar on April 16, 2009 for routine maintenance.
 No serious squawks reported.

-It is quite likely the airplane was struck by lightning - it could have triggered lightning by the mere act of flying at Mach .8 through storm clouds.
-It is not impossible that could have triggered a fuel fire - but that is highly unlikely.
-In fact, it has been four decades since lightning alone caused an airliner crash in the US.
-A lot of time and effort is spent protecting airplanes from the clear and present danger (interesting piece here).
+It is quite likely the airplane was struck by lightning - or it could have triggered lightning by the mere act of flying at Mach .8 through storm clouds.
+It is not impossible that could have sparked a fuel fire - but that is highly unlikely.
+In fact, it has been four decades since lightning alone caused an airliner crash in the U.S. A lot of time and effort is spent protecting airplanes from this clear and present danger.
 And airliners get hit by lightning all the time - you don’t hear about it because nothing bad happens.
 Remember, it is seldom just one thing that brings a modern airliner down.

-And many of those airliners that get hit are so called fly-by-wire aircraft (meaning the controls in the cockpit are linked to the movable surfaces on the airplane by electrical wires and computers).
-Airbus pioneered FBW control systems in commercial airliners.
-And the engineers in Toulouse have gone out of their way to demonstrate their products are safe in stormy weather.
+Many of those airliners that get hit by lightning are so-called fly-by- wire aircraft (meaning the controls in the cockpit are linked to the movable surfaces on the airplane by electrical wires and computers).
+Airbus pioneered FBW control systems in commercial airliners and the engineers in Toulouse have gone out of their way to demonstrate their products are safe in stormy weather.
 There are four fully redundant electrical systems on an Airbus - and if the worst happens, a manual flight control system that allows the crew to fly the plane (barely) using the rudder, differential thrust on the engines and horizontal stabilizer trim.
+(You may recall that is how the crew of United flight 232 managed to get a DC-10 on the ground in Sioux City, Iowa in 1989 after a complete hydraulics failure)

 We do know whatever happened on that airplane in its last few minutes was nothing short of horrifying.
 It is hard to imagine the kind of turbulence that would break up an airliner.
 My heart goes out to the passengers and crew.

 Will we ever know what happened?
 This one will be hard.
-The wreckage will be likely strewn over a wide area - and locating the Flight Data and Cockpit Voice Recorders won’t be easy since they are likely at the bottom of the sea - hopefully emitting their homing signals.
-But just knowing where to search will be difficult.
+The wreckage will be likely strewn over a wide area - and locating the Flight Data and Cockpit Voice Recorders won’t be easy since they are likely at the bottom of the sea - possibly 24,000 feet below the surface.
+Even if they are transmitting their homing signals, you would need a lot of luck and a pretty stout submersible to retrieve them.
+But that may be moot - as simply knowing where to search will be difficult.

 One thing which may help: those automatic messages indicating system failures - which are designed primarily to give mechanics a heads up about problems so they can turn a plane around on the ground faster - no doubt contained much more information than is now in the public realm.

-Which brings me to one of my pet peeves: why not send steady streams of telemetry from airliners to the ground all the time - ala NASA and the shuttle?
+Which brings me to this wild idea: why not send steady streams of telemetry from airliners to the ground all the time - via the space shuttle?
+This effectively places the “black boxes”, safe and sound - on the ground.
 Imagine how invaluable that much data would be right now - given the distinct possibility this could remain an unsolved mystery.

 We all need to know what happened to Air France 447.
 Is there something that makes the A-330 fleet unsafe in certain conditions?
 In the absence of real facts, will conspiracy theorists spin a tale of terrorism and government cover ups?
 Did the flight crew make crucial errors in judgment?
 Or was this an unavoidable scenario - bad luck with odds so long that nothing or no one is really to blame?